-1 One thing to be careful of is that if a pane is optional and the data stream does not force its instantiation, then a reference to that pane or to objects within that pane will result in a runtime error.
-When scripting you should keep the possibility of 'non-existence' of panes in mind.
+One thing to be careful of is that if a Pane is optional and the data stream does not force its instantiation, then a reference to that Pane or to objects within that Pane will result in a runtime error.
+When scripting, you should keep the possibility of 'non-existence' of Panes in mind.
 See domObj.DOM and domObj.DOMValue.

-Another thing is that you will have multiple instances of the same pane and in those cases you MUST take care to specify which occurrence you wish to reference.
-(See also Simplified SOM references (TODO))

-Remember that when pagination occurs (and for all events after that) there is an even greater likelihood of multiple occurrences of panes, even ones not marked as being "Allow Multiple".
+Another thing is that you will have multiple instances of the same Pane and in those cases you must take care to specify which occurrence you wish to reference.
+Remember that when pagination occurs (and for all events after that), there is an even greater likelihood of multiple occurrences of Panes, even ones not marked as being Allow Multiple.
 This occurs because page headers and footers may have been injected multiple times.

-And it also occurs if a pane has had to be split across pages.
-In that case, the pane object will exist in the DOM on both (or more) pages, with a part of the pane on each page.
+Multiple instances of a Pane can also occur if it had to be split across pages.
+In that case, the Pane object will exist in the DOM on both (or more) pages, with a part of the Pane on each page.
 Typical error messages in such cases are ScriptExtendedSyntax and DJ-GetResolveValName.

 Use of this.parent, this.ancestor() and this.descendant() can relieve a lot of the "have to know the occurrence number" headaches.
 Another technique is to stuff a value of interest, using a local reference, like this.value, into an cache variable and then later referencing that cache variable.

 The following script can help you understand the current document structure: